jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 deployment, all of the above steps from the time Alice clicked a button in Horizon all the way to the final instance state being saved to cell database probably took only around 6 seconds.
-That's a lot of code being executed by a lot of distributed serviAces in a short period of time.
+That's a lot of code being executed by a lot of distributed services in a short period of time.

 ![dance of the marionettes](images/marionettes.jpg "dance of the marionnettes")